ganeshnikhil/database_atm/README.md

 **`delete_account()`**

 This function deletes the user's bank account.
-It deletes the account data from the JSON file and the JSON file itself.
+It deletes the account data from the SQL file and the JSON file itself.

 **`main()`**